adam2392/adam2392.github.io.old/content/blog/personal/Personal Goals - 2017.md

 - Been exercising at the gym more this year and I'm pretty happy with where I've gotten.
 I think being able to deadlift 245 and bench 225 are solid goals to have for this year.
 While continuing dancing, I hope to live a healthier lifestyle.
 In addition, this could entail just eating healthier through (salad every other day and cooking most nights that I have time).

 #### 5. Put myself in uncomfortable situations: [ ]
 - I think this last one encompasses a number of things I think I need to go through.
 Although my friend circles aren't the same in Baltimore as in California, there are people I meet everyday that offer unique perspectives.
 Engaging in making relations is the first one.
 I haven't really explored doing "activities" for fun, such as hiking and exploring.
-I want to put myself out there and go on more "naturey" activites.
+I want to put myself out there and go on more "naturey" activities.
 I've had a lot of fun doing that in the past couple of months and I think it will only improve when I go into 2017.

 #### 6. Begin to learn French: [ ]
 - Using duolingo and trying to put myself out there with possibly a solo adventure to Europe.